MicrosoftDocs/CortanaSkillsKit/docs/skills/design-principles.md

 ### Break lists into manageable pieces

 Generally, the human brain can only remember a limited amount of information when listening to instructions.
 Limit voice interactions to only what is absolutely required.
-For example, present only three items of a list at a time.
+For example,present only three items of a list at a time.

 > **Good**: I've found ten concerts near you.
 Number one, Spring Fling.
 Number two, Hot Summer Night.
 Number three, Fall's A-coming.
 Would you like to hear more?
 > **Bad**: I've found ten concerts near you.
 Number one, Spring Fling.
 Number two, Hot Summer Night.
 Number three, Fall's A-coming.
 Number four,  Me and Julio.
-Number five, Millenial Keyboards....
+Number five, Millennial Keyboards....

 ### Understand abbreviations and symbols